HackerrMike/Shell-Projects/README.md

 # Unix-Bash-Shell-Scripts-Projects
 # 42Heilbronn Coding School Bash Scripts

 Welcome to my GitHub repository!
 This repository contains a collection of Bash scripts that I wrote as part of my projects during my time at 42Heilbronn Coding School.
+Most of the actual scripts (sh files) are located within the `Shell01` directory.
+Feel free to explore this directory to see the scripts in action.

 ## About 42Heilbronn Coding School